 Cloud data storage platforms like the Hyland Cloud have been rapidly growing in popularity among organizations across industries in recent years.
 A seamless content services approach is a critical component of a successful digital transformation.
 According to a study by IDG, the cloud itself plays a fundamental role in achieving digital transformation goals, while adding value to IT operations at the same time.
 This study also found that 58% of enterprises report that they are migrating content to the cloud.

-The Hyland Cloud is a privately managed hosting platform for Hyland’s content services offerings, including OnBase and ShareBase.
+The Hyland Cloud is a privately managed hosting platform for Hyland’s content services offerings, including OnBase.
 It’s designed especially for information management with security as the top priority.

 Here’s why organizations are running to the Hyland Cloud solution and the Five Steps to Migrating to the Hyland Cloud.